 They adored their mornings; esteemed their evenings; treasured festivities and events.

-My maternal grandmother didn’t have the luxury of watching T.
+My maternal grandmother didn’t have the luxury of watching TV.

 She was a very hardworking lady.